Table of contents

 Example 3 (advanced):

 In this example we will see how a player can combo attack/combine 3 times to draw a new hand.
 To start, hearts draws up to three cards and their hand now consists of 4, 3, and 8.
-Hearts already has an ace, 5, and 7 on the playing field.
+Hearts already has an ace, 5, and 7 on their front line.
 Their first instinct might be to combine the ace and 7 for their prestige card in hand (8).
 However, they take a step back to examine the opponents (spades) playing field.
 The opponent has a 2 and 6 of spades in play and may be wanting to combine for an 8 next turn as well.
 Instead of combining ace and 7 immediately for their 8, hearts chooses to attack the 2 of spades with their ace.
 The attack removes both cards and hearts replaces their ace with the 4 in hand (1 -> 2 -> 4).
 Next, hearts attacks the 6 of spades with their 4, removing both cards and replacing their 4 with the 3 in hand (4 -> 6 -> 3).
 Finally, hearts combines their 5 and 3 for the prestige card (8) in hand.
-Hearts chooses not to keep either of the combined cards which prompts them to draw 3 new cards and continue playing.
+Hearts chooses to reserve both of the combined cards which prompts them to draw 3 new cards and continue playing.
 This sequence of moves not only results in the prestige card (8) but also seriously damages the opponent’s playing field--removing all of their cards and preventing them from combining next turn for a prestige card.